 The concept of a kid’s audio player is actually not new.
 With different options like the Tonie box and Lunii, the Yoto player is a screen-free speaker that plays audio files using either Yoto cards or the Yoto phone app.

-Modern kids audio players are very similar to something the previous generation is familiar with – CD players.
+Modern kid’s audio players are very similar to something the previous generation is familiar with – CD players.

 And the Yoto player works in a very similar fashion.
 CDs have been replaced with Yoto cards and buttons have been simplified into a child-friendly version.

-After a few months of owning a Yoto, I’ve had some time to review its features, battery life, the Yoto app, and even had some interaction with the Yoto support with some issues I’d been having.
+After a few months of owning a Yoto, I’ve had some time to review its features, battery life, the Yoto app, and even had some interaction with the Yoto support about some issues I’d been having.

 Let’s take an in-depth view of everything Yoto has to offer.

-What comes with a Yoto player?
+What comes with a Yoto player (2nd Gen)?

 The first thing that popped out to me when I received my Yoto was all of the environmentally friendly packaging.
 There wasn’t any plastic in sight.
 Both the Yoto player and all of the cards that I ordered in my first order came in recyclable cardboard.